 Bermuda Airport Authority owns and operates the Island’s weather radar system.
 BWS is the only weather organisation in the world that provides radar imaging of the Bermuda area.

 Bermuda Airport Authority and the US Federal Aviation Administration (FAA) jointly own air navigational equipment at the LF Wade International Airport, which is maintained and supported by the Airport Authority’s air traffic engineering team.
 This includes all airfield sensors, navigational aids and transmitters, such as secondary surveillance radar and instrument landing systems (ILS), and a radio beacon network that combines VHF omnidirectional range (VOR) with distance measuring equipment.
 These systems help inbound aircraft to determine their positions, stay on course and land safely.

 AIRPORT MAINTENANCE SERVICES

 A number of key assets around the aerodrome are maintained and serviced by our airport maintenance services team including eight emergency electricity generating units.
 This team maintains the Bermuda Airport Authority’s vehicle and equipment fleet and 4.36 acres of Airport Authority land, including providing wildlife control services to the aerodrome.

-In addition to providing air navigation services, the Bermuda Airport Authority formally manages many relationships supporting important provisions for aerodrome certification, regulatory compliance, aviation safety, quality assurance and regional traffic services through the facilitation of local and international agreements.
+In addition to providing air navigation services, the Bermuda Airport Authority formally manages many relationships supporting important provisions for aerodrome certification, regulatory compliance, aeronautical information services, aviation safety, quality assurance and regional traffic services through the facilitation of local and international agreements.
 The Bermuda Airport Authority is also responsible for maintaining Infrasound listening stations for the United Nations Comprehensive Test Ban Treaty Organisation and has an agreement with NASA to host tracking station assets at the Authority’s weather radar site.